Skip to main content

 Can I access settlement services if I live in a rural or remote area?+

 Settlement services are concentrated in major urban centres, but IRCC has expanded funding for smaller communities.
 Many programs are now available online, including LINC language classes.
-If you are in a rural area, contact your provincial government's immigration office or use the IRCC "Find free settlement services" tool to see what is available near you.
+If you are in a rural area, contact your provincial government's immigration office or use the IRCC "Find free newcomer services near you" tool to see what is available near you.

 Important: Important: Settlement service eligibility and program availability change regularly.
 Always verify current eligibility with IRCC or your local settlement agency.
 Not legal advice.